 Challenges for the Surrogacy OmbudsPerson

 The first question the office will address is whether there is a future for commercial surrogacy in its present configurations?
+It seems that in Europe the ship of Surrogacy is sinking, torpedoed by misbehaving Surrogacy companies.
+We aim to save the industry.

 Apart from mediating disputes in the current landscape, the Surrogacy Ombudsperson must walk a tightrope between many complex topics, that have various perspectives and potential issues associated with them.
 The Ombudsperson needs, through advising and consultation with Governments, to assist in establishing clear legal frameworks, ensuring proper regulation and oversight, and promoting ethical practices that prioritize the well-being of all parties involved.
 The main topics the office expects to be involved with are :